 continuing safeguarding fundamental rights online, notably the freedom of expression and information.

-taking measures to tackle all forms of illegal content in proportion to the harm they can cause, and in full respect of the right to freedom of expression and information, and without establishing any general monitoring obligations.
+taking measures to tackle all forms of illegal content in proportion to the harm they can cause, and in full respect of the right to freedom of expression and information and the right to intellectual property, and without establishing any general monitoring obligations.

 creating an online environment where people are protected against disinformation and other forms of harmful content.